RetroHash: Recording and production

 In a July 2010 XXL article, Roth had revealed four tracks for his second studio album.
 One was set to feature West Coast rapper Game, one to be produced by Swizz Beatz and another titled "Run it Back".
-In an October 2010 interview with Vibe, Roth hinted at a few guest features the album would offer: "We haven't really got there yet.
-Not yet.
-Game got on 'Splish Splash' because he was just there in the studio.
-I think it's great to make the music and then figure out who would sound good on what.
-Robin Thicke did get on one though, but we'll see if it'll stick around.
-I just linked up with Cannon and I still want will.i.am to come holla at me because I want to talk some "Joints and Jams" type sh*t.
-He's super talented.
-It really just comes down if they want to do it or not at this point.
-I don't have big money.
-I mean wish I could say lets get in the studio for a million dollars but it's just not like that."
+In an October 2010 interview with Vibe, Roth hinted at a few guest features the album would offer, including Robin Thicke and Cannon.
 In a September 2010 interview with XXL, while the album was still titled The Spaghetti Tree, Roth spoke with DJ Skee, giving some details on the album, including that he's working with a range of producers including Nottz, DJ Khalil, Ryan Leslie, Don Cannon and Oren Yoel, the latter of whom handled the bulk of production on Roth's 2009 debut, Asleep in the Bread Aisle.